craftingcity/The-Known-World/TEMPLATES/NPCs.md

 A politic of theirs that players would interact with.

+## Goals
+A goal that this NPC has.

+How that goal could resolve when it is achieved (or failed, if this is considered a genuine possibility).

 ## History
 A general history of the character, from their conception to their current state